OWASP/wrongsecrets/CONTRIBUTING.md

 Add the **new challenge** in this folder `wrongsecrets/src/main/java/org/owasp/wrongsecrets/challenges/`.
 These are the things that you have to keep in mind.
 - First and foremost make sure your challenge is coded in **Java**.
+- Use either `FixedAnswerChallenge` as a class to extend or use the `Challenge` interface to imnplement.

--   Here is an example of a possible Challenge 28:
+The `FixedAnswerChallenge` can be used for challenges that don't have a dependency on other (sub)systems.
+Here is an example of a possible Challenge 28:

 ```java
     package org.owasp.wrongsecrets.challenges.docker;